San Diego Theft Crimes Lawyer

 Taking an item with the intent of returning it to the store for credit or refund can be sufficient to satisfy the first element.
 The second element can be satisfied even if you are accused of shoplifting and you have not left the store.
 Even the slightest movement of an item with intent to permanently deprive the owner of that item is theft.

-An experienced San Diego criminal defense attorney knows that there are many motions that can be made on your behalf even prior to your arraignment.
+An experienced San Diego theft attorney knows that there are many motions that can be made on your behalf even prior to your arraignment.
 Looking through the available evidence interviewing witnesses and scrutinizing the prosecution's allegations are essential first steps in fighting your case.

 If you had permission to take certain property, this is the strongest defense to any theft arrest or charge.
 The testimony or declaration of the property owner indicating that you had specific permission to take the property can entirely negate the criminal charges you are facing.